-A maximum of one remediation on any rotation component will be offered (other than the NBME where students are permitted a second attempt as described below).
-If a student fails a supplemental assessment, following the remediation, a sub-committee consisting of the Clerkship Chair (or designate), the site departmental Clerk coordinator, academic support team and a site Coordinator from a different discipline will meet to determine a course of action, which may include either (1) an additional supplemental assessment, or (2) a FAILED rotation.
+A maximum of one remediation on any rotation component will be offered.
+If a student fails a supplemental assessment, following the remediation, the student will fail the rotation.
 If a student is unsuccessful on more than one component within the assessment structure this may be grounds for failure of rotation.
 Further remediation may not be offered.
 The student will be expected to meet with a subcommittee as explained earlier in the syllabus.